securitybunker/databunker/README.md

 # Databunker

-**Databunker is a network-based, self-hosted, GDPR compliant, secure vault for personal data or PII: https://databunker.org/**
+**Databunker is a special self-hosted encrypted database for personal data or PII built for privacy by design methodology.
+You get GDPR compliance out of the box.
+More info https://databunker.org/**

 <div align="center">
  <p>